-For my multi-disciplinary show at the Philadelphia Museum of Art I will be projecting works from the the museum’s collection by women and performing original music as reactionary work.
+For my multi-disciplinary show at the Philadelphia Museum of Art I projected works from the the museum’s collection by women and performed original music as reactionary work.
 I also projected paintings of Goddess Archetypes I made in tandem with songs about them that was an idea born out of reading the book Goddesses in Everywoman by Jean Shinoda Bolen.
 Both efforts weaved in and out within the context of two sets of music for the Friday Night series within the Grand Staircase area at the PhiladeIphia Art Museum.
 I made this portal as a way to celebrate further the women whose pieces I chose for my March 15th show at the PMA.
 I included a different image of their work below than the one’s in the show and want to stoke enthusiasm to dig deeper into their bodies of work and life stories both before my performance and post.
-Enjoy seeing some of their other images below.
-I hope to see you out!
-For tickets please click on link.

 Kay Walking Stick

 Kay WalkingStick, the Cherokee painter, focuses on the American Landscape and it’s metaphorical significances not only to Native Americans but also to all of our citizenry.
 The landscape sustains us physically and spiritually.
 It is our beautiful corner of the cosmos.
 The varied rendering of landscape in WalkingStick’s art is the thread that weaves together the many painterly directions her art has taken over the last 50 years. (from Kay Walking Stick’s website)

 Louise Bourgeois explored a variety of themes over the course of her long career including domesticity and the family, sexuality and the body, as well as death and the subconscious.
 Although she is best known for her large-scale sculpture and installation art, Bourgeois was also a prolific painter and printmaker.